A tracheostomy is a procedure that allows a healthcare professional to insert a tube into a person’s trachea in order to assist their breathing.

-Sometimes, a person may require a surgical airway to assist their breathing, either for a fixed period or in the long term.
-In such cases, a doctor will insert a tube into the windpipe, or trachea.
-This procedure is called a tracheostomy.
+Sometimes, a person may require a surgical airway to assist their breathing, either for a short time or long term.
+In such cases, a healthcare professional will insert a tube into the windpipe or trachea.

 Read on for more information on why a person might need a tracheostomy.
 We also describe the procedure and its possible complications.